 Canada – Minnesota Border Waters

 What is the deal with fishing on lakes that cross the Canada-Minnesota border?
-That is a question we hear a lot from our guests, especially those traveling along Route 3, Route 4, Route 6, and Route 9.
 Both the Minnesota DNR and the Ontario Ministry of Natural Resources agree on the same thing; stay on your side of the line!

 Anglers who have a Minnesota resident or nonresident license may fish only the Minnesota portion of Canada’s border waters.
 The MN DNR seasons and regulations concerning border waters apply to specific lakes which are listed in regulations books.
 Daily and possession limits are the same unless otherwise noted.
 Whenever you are fishing a lake that is new to you, be sure to check out the newest Minnesota Fishing Regulations booklets available in our office or online.
 CANADA–MINNESOTA Regulations per the MN DNR include;

 - One line per angler is allowed, except two lines may be used when ice fishing.

 - Saganaga Narrows is closed to fishing April 1-May 22, 2015.

 - Saganaga Falls (Granite River mouth) and the channel between Little Gunflint and Little North lakes are closed to fishing April 1-May 31, 2015.